kobeidat/ml-kube-scheduler/README.md

-# Kubernetes Scheduler with ML
+# Kubernetes scheduler with ML
 ## How to run
 Prepare Kubernetes environment
 ```